Bird’s Eye Gilia

 Gilia tricolor

-Gilia tricolor really is most suited to dry soils, and makes a nice companion for Eschscholzia californica, Papaver rhoeas, Coreopsis rosea, and Tanecetum parthenium ‘aureum’.
-It is suitable for the insectary border and will bloom continuously, especially if kept sheared of spent blooms.
+Most suited to dry soils and a very nice companion for Eschscholzia californica, Papaver rhoeas, Coreopsis rosea, and Tanecetum parthenium ‘aureum’.
+It is lovely for the low profile insectary border and will sometimes bloom all season, especially if kept sheared of spent blooms.

-To start indoors, 6 weeks before last frost: press seeds into moist, well-drained soil, mist; kept warm (70F) and moist in bright light, seeds will germinate in a week or so; uncover promptly if using plastic and grow on in heat and bright light and good air circulation and DO NOT OVERWATER!
-Transplant seedlings to individual cells when true leaves appear.
-Grow on in bright light and with good air circulation, and water only from the bottom very sparingly.
-Transplant outdoors in full sun after all danger of frost has past.
+To start indoors: press seeds into moist well-drained soil around 6 weeks before the last spring frost.
+Mist generously and cover with plastic.
+Kept warm (70°F) and moist in bright light the seeds will germinate in a week or so.
+Uncover promptly once germination begins and prick out seedlings with true leaves to grow on in individual containers or cells in bright light at warm room temperature.
+Provide good air circulation and DO NOT OVERWATER!
+Harden off and transplant outdoors in full sun after all danger of frost has past.
 Water regularly just until established.

 Packet contains at least 500 seeds.